Viewer-HX/Binary_Graph_Representation/README.md

 # Binary Graph Representation

-This project will generate format subgraph information, according to commit message.

-The generated subgraph could be used for further GNN based detection.
+This repo is a part of project [BinGo](https://github.com/Viewer-HX/BinGo).
+This repo contains code that generates format subgraph information according to commit message.
+The generated subgraph could be used for further GNN model to detect secure and nonsecure patches.

 ## Operating Environment Requirements:
 - The installation of Docker environment, please refer [Docker Installation](https://docs.docker.com/engine/install/ubuntu/);